trinib/AdGuard-WireGuard-Unbound-DNScrypt/README.md

 ### Android

  * In whatever browser you use, turn **off** `Use Secure DNS` option.

+ * Be aware conflicts can occur with custom rooted roms&kernels with build.prop dns tweaks or apps/Magisk module.

 #### _Thats it_.
 Now go to https://1.1.1.1/help in browser and you should see these options output 'Yes'.
  - [x] Connected to 1.1.1.1